Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Smartphone hotspot

-Event WiFi or public WLAN
+Event Wi-Fi or public Wi-Fi

 5. Costs explained transparently: device, transaction fees, monthly fixed costs